kjgoebel/klip/README.md

 Actually, the system is slightly more general.
 The compiler doesn't interact with specific macros.
 For _every_ expression it encounters, it checks for a variable called `macex` in the global environment.
 If if finds such a variable, it calls it on the expression and compiles the result.
 The core library binds `macex` to a function that implements the system described above. `mac` is itself a macro registered using this scheme.

 #### The `if` Macro
-This is similar to the `cond` form in some Lisp dialects and the `if` macro in Arc.
+This is similar to the `cond` form in some Lisp dialects and the `if` form in Arc.

 ```(if)``` -> `nil`